October 2019 — A TV special about SAINTS aired between sessions of General Conference, and Mel is in it for four whole

 September 2018 — JANE AND EMMA got a really wonderful write-up from Matthew Faraci at InspireBuzz: “Are Mormons Having a Public Conversation Everyone Else Should be Having?”

-August 2018 — The Salt Lake Tribune ran an article celebrating Jane and Emma's ReFrame Stamp; Mel gets quoted a couple of times!
+August 2018 — The Salt Lake Tribune ran an article celebrating Jane and Emma’s ReFrame Stamp; Mel is quoted a couple of times!

 August 2018 — Jane and Emma is recognized as gender-balanced and racially diverse by the ReFrame Project, earning the ReFrame Stamp.
 Read the article in Variety and check out the ReFrame criteria.
 Films require a minimum score of 4 points to qualify for the ReFrame Stamp; Jane and Emma earned 13.

 January 2018 — First press mention of the new year!
 Brian Whitney includes Mel on a list of highly distinguished writers in his piece “Pastoral”.

 August 2017 — Michael Austin describes Mel as “one of the true rising stars of Mormon literature” in his blog post “Melissa Leilani Larson: The Theatre of the Uncomfortable.”

 June 2017 — The Utah Review previews Plan-B Theatre’s (In)divisible.